 Complete Campaign, April – September 1998

-Much like how the Original Campaign had rolled over into Blue, so Blue pivoted straight into Complete.
-With 243 unique stamps on offer spread across six months’ worth of sheets, the Complete Campaign was Shogakukan’s most ambitious yet.
-Complete was the last of what I consider to be the Pokéstamp original trinity, or the publisher’s back-to-back-to-back 1997-8 campaigns with a joint, recognisably uniform presentation from sheets to stockbook to Member Card.
-As it happened, the epithet “Complete” was somewhat tautological, for OG and Blue had equally featured all 151 Kanto Pokémon.
-“Complete” was just… more complete, with some fancy bonus elements.
+Much like how the Original Campaign had rolled over into Blue, so Blue pivoted straight into the Complete Campaign.
+Starting in April 1998, Complete (コンプリート) was the last of what I consider to be the Pokéstamp original trinity, or publisher Shogakukan’s back-to-back-to-back 1997-8 campaigns with a joint, recognisably uniform presentation from sheets to stockbook to Member Card.
+With 243 unique stamps on offer spread across six months’ worth of GSLM magazines, Complete eclipsed the previous two campaigns in scope and ambition.
+And yet, the epithet “complete” was somewhat tautological, for OG and Blue had equally featured the (then) full spectrum of 151 Kanto Pokémon.
+Complete was just… more complete, courtesy of some fancy bonus stamps.
 Let’s take a look.

-This is not to say that the Complete Campaign failed to innovate entirely.
+Predictability notwithstanding, this is not to say that the Complete Campaign failed to innovate entirely.
 Take sheet size: A full sheet of stamps was now a rectangular 10×5 to replace the conventional 6×6 grid.
-Complete featured six unique sheets, each officially named after the first regular top-left portrait: Venusaur, Charizard, Blastoise, Pikachu, Clefairy, and familiar universal closer Mew (September 1998), now in a woodland setting.
+Complete featured six unique sheets, each officially named after the first regular top-left portrait: Venusaur, Charizard, Blastoise, Pikachu, Clefairy, and familiar universal closer Mew (September 1998), now detached from Blue’s golden background and transplanted to a woodland setting.
 Altogether, this made for just shy of 300 stamps of which, as mentioned, 243 unique.
-Complete’s precise GSLM rotation is unclear to me – insufficient data! – but with five standard sheets to six grade-years, monthly duplication was unavoidable.2If I had to hazard a guess, I’d say that Years 1 and 6 carried identical sheets each month, for the age gap between their respective audiences is widest and the odds of readers jumping between the two from month to month (to discover duplicate sheets) thus minimal.
+Owing to insufficient data, Complete’s precise GSLM rotation is unclear to me.
+It’s evident, however, that only GSLM Years 1-6 took part this time, with Learning Kindergarten renewedly sidelined after its surprise participation in the Blue Campaign.1Learning Kindergarten rather offered 5×2 sheets themed around a specific evolution line, such as Clefairy or Charmander (see here LINK) As such, with five standard sheets to six grade-years, monthly duplication was unavoidable.2If I had to hazard a guess, I’d say that Years 1 and 6 carried identical sheets each month, for the age gap between their respective audiences is widest and the odds of readers jumping between the two from month to month (to discover duplicate sheets) thus minimal.

 Complete Campaign Blastoise sheet.
 Note the 2×1 “Story Series” stamps.

 Complete’s stamp sheets are noteworthy in two further respects.
 First, some 30 of its offerings came in the form of “super wide” 2×1 stamps.3GSLM April 1998, Year 3 dubbed them “Super Wide Poly Sheets” (超ポリュ−ムワイドシート) Known as the “Story Series” (ストーリーシリーズ), these stamps transcended simple portraits to depict charming scenes and action poses instead.
-Taking their inspiration from well-known RGBY videogame locations, we find a menacing Mewtwo flanked by Hypno and Kadabra inside Cerulean Cave, Aerodactyl with Kabuto and Omanyte perched on top of pedestals inside the Pokémon Lab, or Weedle, Kakuna and Pikachu chilling inside Viridian Forest – the latter’s design faithfully mirroring Keiji Kinebuchi’s famous Pikachu TCG promo.
+Taking their inspiration from well-known RGBY videogame locations, we find Staryu and Starmie bouncing off the walls of Misty’s Gym, Aerodactyl with Kabuto and Omanyte perched on top of pedestals inside the Pokémon Lab, or Weedle, Kakuna and Pikachu chilling inside Viridian Forest – the latter’s design faithfully mirroring Keiji Kinebuchi’s famous Pikachu TCG promo.
+I personally love the scene with a menacing Mewtwo flanked by Hypno and Kadabra inside Cerulean Cave.
 Notably, up until this point, deviant formats had been the sole preserve of Mew and select non-campaign miscellaneous sheets.
+But now, all bets were off.

 Complete Campaign Pikachu sheet.
 Note the Flying-type Charizard in the lower-left.